-- 15. Develop and implement a compliance strategy for the marine park that: - is cost-efficient; - is focussed on sanctuary zones and other conservation priorities; - complements existing compliance efforts; - maximises voluntary compliance; and - includes measures to address serious or repeat non-compliance.
+- 15. Develop and implement a compliance strategy for the marine park that:

+- is cost-efficient;

+- is focussed on conservation priorities;

+- complements existing compliance efforts;

+- maximises voluntary compliance; and

+- includes measures to address serious or repeat non-compliance.

 5. GUIDELINES FOR PERMITS